j-marz/ESP8266-DoorBird-Chime/README.md

 * Speaker hole and mount point on rear lid
 * Hole for onboard LED on front
 * Holes for Devboard buttons on front

+## To Do
+* Add authentication to the web service
+* Add more chime options